Senior Lecturer Lars M Andersson

 Associate Professor Victor Lundberg

 Victor Lundberg is Associate Professor in History and Senior Lecturer at the department of Global Political Studies, Malmö University.
 His research deals with cultural and ideological aspects of fascism and the far right during the twentieth century from various transnational perspectives, focusing on the historical transformations of fascist ideas and ideologies as well as the (re-)constructions and staging of fascist masculinities.
-From 2012 to 2017, he was a partaker in the trans-European research network behind the anthology New Political Ideas in the Aftermath of the Great War (2017).
 Read more…

 Email:victor.lundberg@mau.se